hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

       - Detailed list of changes:
         - Added RST comments for functions, methods, and classes.
         - Preserved all existing comments after `#`.
-        - Added `TODO` notes at the end of the file in `.rst` format if necessary.
+        - Added `TODO` notes at the end of the file in `.rst` format if needed.
-        - Added missing imports, as in previously processed files.
+        - Added missing imports as per previously processed files.
       ```

+8. **Handling `...`**:
+   - Leave `...` as stop points in the program and do not remove them.
+Do not write documentation for empty lines.

 ### **Examples**: